• Skip to primary navigation

 4. White Rim Road

-White Rim Road is also in the Islands in the Sky area of Canyonlands National Park but is unpaved and a much more adventurous drive.
+White Rim Trail is also in the Islands in the Sky area of Canyonlands National Park but is unpaved and a much more adventurous drive.

 You will encounter lots of steep and exposed sections, so be prepared for that.
 But if you’re up for it, you’ll loop around the Island in the Sky Mesa, then drop down below it into the canyons.